maga1029/Anki-Extraction/README.md

    cd Anki-Extraction
    ```
 **Install Dependencies**:
-Ensure you have Python 3 installed.
+Ensure you have Python 3, pandas, sqlite3 and zipfile installed.
 All packages are included in the standard library.

 ## Usage
 The tool comprises several scripts, each serving a specific function: